 These hospital services have been standardised across the whole industry and are referred to as ‘clinical categories’.
-These changes will make it easier for you to identify, compare and choose a health cover that’s right for you.
+These tiers will make it easier for you to identify, compare and choose a health cover that’s right for you.

 What’s included in each tier and what does ‘Plus’ mean?

 Each tier has a minimum set of hospital services that must be included, but health insurers can choose to include additional services on top of the minimum required to create ‘Plus’ products.

 A ‘Basic Plus’ for example, must include all the minimum required services as set out by a Basic tier, and any additional services not required in that tier.

 It’s important to remember that these tiers only apply to the Hospital component of your cover.

 All Basic covers must cover Hospital Rehabilitation, Hospital Psychiatric Services and Palliative Care on a restricted basis as a minimum requirement.

 Any ‘Basic Plus’ covers include additional hospital services on top of the minimum requirement.
 These extra services may be included, offered with restricted benefits or with minimum benefits payable (MBP).